alex-shu/firefox/README.md

 # Parameters

+## `add root ca`
+The default value is `undef`.
+Type String.
+This parameter is used to assign an enterprise certification authority (CA).
+Specify the entire certificate with the designation of the beginning and end of the certificate, and can be without the designation of the beginning and end "-----BEGIN CERTIFICATE-----", "-----END CERTIFICATE-----".
+In a regular expression, these parts of the strings are specified as is and any change in these parts will result in a certificate installation error!
+In the file mozilla.cfg is assigned to the variable as a whole string without spaces and hyphenation(otherwise it does not work).

 ## `browser startup homepage`
 The default value is `undef`.
 Type String.
 To trigger, you must set the parameters of `browser startup page` value 1